 Lake Simcoe is the largest inland lake in southern Ontario, outside of the Great Lakes.
 The lake is a valuable sport fishery and recreational asset which contributes about $200 million per year to the economy.

 The City of Barrie's environmental indicators for surface water include water quality monitoring data from local streams and creeks.
-For more information on Lake Simcoe and our watershed, please visit the Lake Simcoe Region Conservation Authority website and view the Watershed Report Card.
+For information on Lake Simcoe and our watershed, please visit the Lake Simcoe Region Conservation Authority to view the Watershed Report Card.

 As a partner with local authorities and government, the City of Barrie has strived to rehabilitate priority habitats in our local watercourses to restore the health of the aquatic ecosystem and the coldwater fishery.
-As such, in 2007 and 2010, the City of Barrie received the following Awards by the Lake Simcoe Region Conservation Authority for works pertaining to watercourse restoration:
+In 2007 and 2010, the City of Barrie received the following awards from the Lake Simcoe Region Conservation Authority for works pertaining to watercourse restoration:

 Over the years, Lake Simcoe has experienced a wide range of pressures such as excessive nutrients, pollutants, invasive species, climate change and pressures from human activities.

 The Lake Simcoe Protection Act is a legislative framework for protecting Lake Simcoe watershed.
-The act includes the Lake Simcoe Protection Plan and Phosphorus Reduction Strategy.
+The act includes:

 The City of Barrie receives its drinking water from both surface water and groundwater sources.
 The City currently protects the drinking water sources by monitoring and managing our lakes, streams and creeks, by using up to date water treatment systems, by ensuring that pipes, watermains and storage towers are in good repair, by testing it regularly, and by the ongoing training of City staff.